30-Second Overview

 Spatial Planning

-- Commercial Facilities: Eslite Bookstore, design shops, boutiques
+- Commercial Facilities: Eslite bookstore, design shops, boutiques

-Industry Clusters
+Industry Cluster

-- Design Industry: Product design, visual design, spatial design
+- Design industry: product design, visual design, spatial design

-- Fashion Industry: Fashion design, accessory brands
+- Fashion industry: fashion design, accessory brands

-- Lifestyle: Home goods, cultural creative products
+- Lifestyle: home goods, cultural and creative merchandise

 Pier-2 Art Center